esalesky/visrep/docs/tutorial_simple_lstm.rst

 In fairseq this is called :ref:`Incremental decoding`.
-Incremental decoding is a special mode at inference time where the Model only receives a single timestep of input corresponding to the immediately previous output token (for input feeding) and must produce the next output incrementally.
+Incremental decoding is a special mode at inference time where the Model only receives a single timestep of input corresponding to the immediately previous output token (for teacher forcing) and must produce the next output incrementally.
 Thus the model must cache any long-term state that is needed about the sequence, e.g., hidden states, convolutional states, etc.